Color Grade Assistant

 4. Apply and adjust intensity

-• Ensure you're in Color Grading Assistant conversation
+* Ensure you're inthe Color Grading Assistant conversation

-• Verify Lumetri Color effect is applied to clip in Premiere
+* Verify the Lumetri Color effect is applied to the clip in Premiere

-• Use Frame Export button (not screenshots) for best results
+* Use the Frame Export button (not screenshots) for best results

-• Check that clip isn't already heavily graded
+* Check that the clip isn't already heavily graded

 **Next:** Learn about the [Video Prompter Assistant](https://docs.chatvideopro.com/conversation-starters/video-prompter-assistant) for structured prompt creation.